In this guide, you will learn about problems that cause Mercedes-Benz issues and how to use a Mercedes-Benz All System Scanner

 - Pull the hood release under the hood.

-- Open the hood and locate the crankshaft pulley at the front of the engine.
+- Locate the crankshaft pulley at the front of the engine.

 - Place the 27mm socket on the bolt at the center of the crankshaft.